 But there are some people who think they are untouchable.
 They pretend they are above it all and tell you that they’re recession proof, yet their sales are down.
 DiMattia:

 These people are probably more frightened by the possibility of having to make major changes or losing their jobs, so they decide to exaggerate in the opposite direction.
 They tell you that everything is wonderful and terrific.
 At the same time, they can’t pay their rent.
 These people have attached their sense of self-worth to being very successful.
 The thought of being unsuccessful tends to create tremendous fear and discomfort for them.
-To avoid these unpleasant feelings, they (continued on page 2)
+To avoid these unpleasant feelings, they deny that a recession could (continued on page 2)